sourovsaha11/javaScript-600/README.md

 This is a folder where i wrote code about the book called "Marhaba JavaScript" by Jhankar mahbub.
 This book is for JavaScript entry level explorer,who wants to know how to code in Js .
-Basic things are here ,And i wrote every problem of this book here . #firsEdition #ProgrammingBook
+Basic things are here ,And i wrote every problem of this book here . #firstEdition #ProgrammingBook